 Package of Make Up Wipes – I use Ponds “Moisture Clean” Makeup Remover (or another type of wipe!
 I think this would work with any wipe designed to stay moist- or even homemade wet wipes made with papertowels)

 A hinge-top jar – it’s possible to find these at thrift stores, but often the gasket (the rubber bit around the top that forms a deal) will be aged and inflexible.
 You can still use them, but you’ll need to replace the gasket with a new gasket for a tight seal.
-Gaskets can be purchased on amazon.
+Gaskets can be purchased at Amazon.

 I use Ponds Moisture Clean Makeup Remover Wipes and love them.
 I have a unique makeup removal situation because I have very sensitive skin but I wear makeup that’s extra-waterproof.
 I tried probably a dozen different brands of makeup remover before I discovered Pond’s.
 Even my ultra-waterproof eyeliner comes right off with no eye irritation, no skin irritation, and leaves my face feeling clean, not coated with cleanser.